-Biomechanical, Developmental, and Genetic Determinants for Rate of Orthodontic Tooth Movement in Humans: Dr. Iwasaki and her collaborators have found that teeth translate (both crown and root move in the same direction by the same amount) over 5-times faster in some people compared to others for equivalent mechanical conditions (same applied stress).
+Biomechanical, Developmental, and Genetic Determinants for Rate of Orthodontic Tooth Movement in Humans: Dr. Iwasaki and her collaborators have found that teeth translate (both crown and root move in the same direction by the same amount) up to 21-times faster in some people compared to others for equivalent mechanical conditions (same applied stress).
 Consequently, they are working to identify and quantify the factors important to the speed of human tooth movement.
 To date their studies have demonstrated that magnitude of applied stress, stage of development, ratio of 2 inflammatory mediators - interleukin-1β and interleukin-1 receptor antagonist (IL-1β/IL-1RA) - in gingival crevicular fluid, and specific IL-1 gene cluster polymorphisms are important determinants for the speed of tooth movement.
 This research should lead to more predictable orthodontic treatment planning and may shed light on other aspects of individual-specific bone physiology.

 Behavior, Biomechanics and Gene Polymorphisms in Temporomandibular Disorders: Dr. Iwasaki and her collaborators are investigating jaw behavior and mechanics plus genetic susceptibilities for inflammation and pain in people with and without temporomandibular disorders (TMDs).
 Environmental sampling methods and ambulatory electromyography of the masticatory muscles are being employed to capture jaw behaviors, while jaw mechanics are being studied via validated numerical models of the human jaw system.
 Women and men are also being compared to uncover some of the reasons why 2 – 3 times more women than men are afflicted with TMDs.